When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 What Is Considered a Blood Sugar Emergency?

-Conversely, understanding what is high blood sugar is equally important, as a hyperglycemia emergency happens when blood sugar spikes excessively, usually above 300 mg/dL, triggering toxic chemical reactions in the blood.
+Conversely, understanding what is high blood sugar is equally important, as a hyperglycemia emergency happens when blood sugar spikes excessively—usually above 300 mg/dL—triggering toxic chemical reactions in the blood, as detailed by the Mayo Clinic’s Hyperglycemia in Diabetes.

 Emergency room blood sugar levels are closely monitored because extreme highs and lows both threaten vital organ function.
 However, in emergency medicine, we often say that symptoms matter far more than the number alone.
 A patient sitting comfortably with a reading of 60 mg/dL may just need a juice box, while a patient at 70 mg/dL who is violently confused requires immediate clinical intervention.

 Emergency Blood Sugar Levels Chart